This topic describes the behavior of the LAST_INSERT_ID() function in OceanBase Database and its differences from MySQL.

 Notice

-OceanBase currently uses the same packet format for client responses as MySQL, which includes LAST_INSERT_ID in OK packets.
-However, the behavior of this information is not fully consistent with MySQL.
-Specifically, when using DML statements to write to an AUTO_INCREMENT column, the changes in the LAST_INSERT_ID value are not fully compatible with MySQL.
+OceanBase Database currently maintains the same response packet format as MySQL, which includes LAST_INSERT_ID information.
+However, this information is not fully consistent with MySQL.
+When you write to an AUTO_INCREMENT column using DML statements, the value of LAST_INSERT_ID may not be fully compatible with MySQL.

 MySQL behavior: